 Our teachers are not bound by legislature approved curriculum and standardized testing.
 This leaves them free to teach subjects with passion and inspire each student.
 Play is also a very important part of life at The Circle School.
 On average, all classes enjoy 4 hours per week of recess in addition to P.E. and Yoga-- to move, socialize, and just be free.

 The Peace Banner

-Our school flag is a Banner of Peace a symbol of our principles and our commitment; we use the Banner of Peace on our official material.
-We seek a healthy, rational future.
+Our school logo is the Banner of Peace, a symbol of our principles and our commitment.

 Wherever the Banner is displayed, it recognizes great achievements.
 It encourages the individual to strive to fulfill his highest potential, beautifying all aspects of life; it encourages each person to take responsibility for the evolution of the planet; it signifies the peace-builder; and it symbolizes the transformation of the individual and of society.
 Additional information about Nicholas Roerich can be found at the Nicholas Roerich Museum website.

 Ashoka Changemaker School

 In fall 2016, The Circle School received the international designation of being an Ashoka Changemaker school (www.ashoka.org).
 Ashoka Changemaker Schools enable all students to become changemakers—young people who have the skills and confidence to change the world for the good of all.
 We held our first school-wide Changemaker meeting, involving all students and teachers, in the Spring of 2017.
 We are the only Ashoka Changemaker School in San Antonio and are exploring new ways to facilitate the development of young Changemakers.
 This Fall we will be introducing a Changemaker Elective program into our curriculum to allow our students to make choices about the skills they would like to learn and utilize to change the world.